 All students must take one full credit in Canadian history, Canadian Studies or Canadian political science.
 In certain circumstances, this requirement may be waived, with the permission of the Director.
-A list of the courses which meet this requirement is found at the beginning of the Degree Requirements -- Journalism section.
-See page 117.
+A

 Students will take additional elective credits in Arts or Science subjects other than those identified as making up the interdisciplinary honours component of the degree in order to make up the total 20.5 credits required for the degree.